There is something about neat handwriting that makes it aesthetic and pleasant to look at.

 Another good resource it the iampeth.com website that offers a variety of lessons and videos on improving penmanship.
 They even have a section on handwriting for left-handed people, which is an often overlooked problem.

 Finally, you might enjoy some articles on our own website as well.
-Although many different kind of pens can be used for handwriting and penmanship, the commonly preferred option is the fountain pen.
+Although many different kinds of pens can be used for handwriting and penmanship, the commonly preferred option is the fountain pen.
 If you don’t own a good fountain pen yet, check out our buyer’s guide!

 Instructional Videos on Writing